 About Ostroff Injury Law

 For nearly three decades, Ostroff Injury Law has recovered hundreds of millions of dollars for injured victims.
 The firm has fought for clients against negligent parties in lawsuits involving passenger and commercial vehicle accidents, slip and fall incidents and medical malpractice.
-In the past three years alone (2016-2018), Ostroff Injury law has recovered more than $75 million for clients.
+In the past four years alone (2016-2019), Ostroff Injury law has recovered more than $100 million for clients.
 The firm has recently received national recognition for recovering over $21 million against Greyhound Bus Company for a group of clients after Ostroff proved during a six-week trial that the company’s recklessness led to a massive highway bus crash in Pennsylvania.